FranklinJiaChen/FAL/README.md

 To-do: organize the repository and increase automation to minimize work between FAL seasons to acquire data. should also get air date of last prequel

-This will be done enxt FAL season
+This will hopefully be updated next FAL season
 # Usage
 Copy .env_example to .env and add MAL api token as CLIENT_ID. run season_scraper.py to generate a csv contataining all the shows